-Studies have been conducted where USB drives have been left in areas around college campuses and over 50% were plugged into student's computers.
-In this case, curiosity really does kill the cat.
-Plugging in unknown USB drives is a leading infection approach for Ransomware.
-As a rule of thumb, never plug in a USB drive to your device unless you know with 100%% certainty what is contained on the drive and where it came from.
+In areas where USB drives have been left around college campuses, studies have found over 50% were eventually plugged into a student's computer.
+This is definitely a case in which curiosity can kill the cat; plugging an unknown USB drive into your device is a leading infection method for ransomware.
+As a rule of thumb, never plug a USB drive into your device unless you know with full certainty what is on the drive, or where it came from.

 The Bottom Line

 Methods of attack are always changing to adapt to new and old vulnerabilities.
 It is important to stay vigilant and maintain your systems integrity to the best of your ability.
 The best way to protect your business and yourself from the effects of Ransomware is to ensure that you have multiple copies of your data backed up in a secure location.
 Implementing a Disaster Recovery plan is also a good idea.
 Ransomware has become a lucrative business for cyber criminals and it shows no sign of dying off soon.